wichmann-lab/python-psignifit/docs/index.md

 sampling, helped by Stefan Harmeling and Felix Wichmann as well as statistical support by Jakob Macke.
 Numerical integration avoids the reliability issues plaguing *psignifit* `3`.
 Furthermore, *psignifit* `4` is fast enough to be used without MEX files.
-These two changesi–avoiding the pain of MCMC chain diagnosis and the pain of MEX file compilation–are alluded to in the title of the paper describing the method:
+These two changes–avoiding the pain of MCMC chain diagnosis and the pain of MEX file compilation–are alluded to in the title of the paper describing the method: